jamesw201/infrastructure-graph/README.md

 [ ] create react diagrams from the output of the AST

-[ ] refactor the terraform/json structs to bring them into line with each other

 [ ] create security policies which run against the AST

 [ ] create rdf transform from AST